 There are over 3.7 million teachers in the US, and if you are one of the country’s teaching professionals, then starting a teacher blog is a great way to share your best thoughts and ideas on teaching.

-As a teacher, a blog will allow you to reach a large audience and help you facilitate a classroom.
+As a school teacher, a blog will allow you to reach a large audience or help you facilitate a classroom.
 A teacher blog is also a great way to show others your teaching point of view and create a community of friends and followers who love teaching and teaching information.

 This guide is extremely DETAILED and explains everything you need to start a Teacher blog.
 I’ve been at this blogging stuff for over 8 years and have built a business making $20,000 per month, so I have a lot of helpful advice for you newbies out there.

 If you get stuck or need advice, please contact me directly and I’ll help you out for free.

 How to Start a Teacher Blog in 10 Steps: